 • Sprint in place for 60 seconds.
 Pump your arms, drive your knees.
 Go hard enough that you're out of breath.

 • Burpees.
-10 burpees takes about a minute and will reset your physiological state completely.
+10 burpees takes about a minute and can create a strong state shift.

 • Jump rope (or jump without a rope).
 60 seconds of jumping creates enough physical disruption to break the craving loop.